0xRPC/0xRPC.github.io/README.md

 https://upptime.0xrpc.io

+#### Updates

+- Disabled polygon endpoint as the node seems unstable with volume of queries ( 25.02.09 )

 #### About (TOS, Privacy Policy)

 - We run pruned nodes of multiple EVM networks (and with Bitcoin, Monero) as a public good.